-largely of granite ashlar, abutting into the south side of the churchyard and now used as a parish hall.
+An interesting and well-restored two-storey building, largely of granite ashlar, abutting into the south side of the churchyard and now used as a parish hall.
 It is very strongly built of granite, with thick walls and splayed window embrasures.
-At the west end is a prominent chimney-breast as the rest.
+At the west end is a prominent chinney-breast supporting a stack with a conical cap, of the same material as the rest.
 The windows are all modern wooden-framed replacements.
-To the front are two plain doorways reached An interesting and well-restored two-storey building, supporting a stack with a conical cap, of the same material
+To the front are two plain doorways reached